 - Lab test results

-Ironically enough, WizCase found the various database (9 databases overall) patient PHI leaks in the context of WizCase’s conducting research to help companies to secure their data.
+Ironically enough, WizCase found the various databases (9 databases overall) in the context of WizCase’s conducting research to help companies to secure their data.
 The nine databases were found to be unsecured.
 In addition, none of the databases required a password to be accessed.

 When the researchers first attempted to contact the healthcare organizations, several did not bother to respond.
 The researchers then consulted a data breach reporting website and received assistance in contacting the healthcare organizations.
 When the researchers then attempted to contact the healthcare organizations, the healthcare organizations still refused to respond.
 Finally, Wizcase went public, naming the companies concerned in the hope the companies would take action.